 The University of Iowa Libraries divides responsibility for building the Libraries’ collections among a number of librarians, each of whom is responsible for selecting library resources on one or more subject areas.
-It is the function of these collection management librarians, or selectors, to determine which books, periodicals, video and sound recordings, electronic resources, and other information sources should be acquired or made available by the Libraries.
+It is the function of these collection management librarians to determine which books, journals, video and sound recordings, electronic resources, and other information sources should be acquired or made available by the Libraries.
 Selection decisions that fall under the purview of collection management librarians include decisions to:

 - purchase a resource